dakami/jfe/README.md

 Run one command, everything on your system supports TLS.

 # What I'm Up To
 Possible isn't enough.
 If you want it done, make it easy.
-I'm trying to make TLS deployment easy.
+I'm trying to make TLS deployment easy, no matter what you're running.

 Every project should be judged by the number of meetings required to get it accomplished.
 For a long time it's required a lot of high-touch interactions to add cryptographic services to Internet systems.